 The arts are integral to what makes New Jersey a special place to live, work, visit, and raise a family.
 As an industry, the nonprofit arts sector drives more than $662 million to our state's economy, employs nearly 22,000 of its citizens, educates 1.1 million students, and brings 8.3 million people to our local communities.
-Tell your legislators how important the arts are to our state's COVID-19 recovery.
+Your donation to the New Jersey Arts & Culture Renewal Fund will help the arts be part of our state's COVID-19 recovery.

 This represents the number of local full-time equivalent (FTE) jobs supported by nonprofit arts organizations that receive direct or indirect county funding from the New Jersey State Council on the Arts and/or their audiences.